anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/15-service-primary.md

     Events:            <none>

-The Service with a proper backend will create a DNS entry so that the following URL will resolve: `postgresql-primary.pg.svc.cluster.local`.
+The Service with a proper backend will create a DNS entry so that the following domain will resolve: `postgresql-primary.pg.svc.cluster.local`.

 ## Summary

 Introducing a separate Service for resolving to the current primary will later help to perform a leader promotion.
-However, the behavior of Labels and Services must be closely investigated whether there are sufficient guarantess provided by Kubernetes to avoid creating downtimes or multi-master situations.
+However, the behavior of Labels and Services must be closely investigated whether there are sufficient guarantees provided by Kubernetes to avoid creating downtime or multi-master situations.
 This will be left for future investigations.

 ## Links